 Among the 23 Cabinet and Cabinet-level positions, eight were held by women at the end of Obama’s first term.
 Secretary of State Hillary Clinton, Labor Secretary Hilda Solis and Environmental Protection Agency Administrator Lisa Jackson have said they are departing the administration.

 Obama didn’t announce any personnel moves.
 A White House official, Amy Brundage, declined to comment on the possibility of the president picking Porat and Burwell.
 Jeanmarie McFadden, a Morgan Stanley spokeswoman, also declined to comment.
-David Tovar, a spokesman for Wal-Mart Stores Inc. (WMT), said the company had no comment.
+David Tovar, a spokesman for Wal-Mart Stores Inc. (WMT:US), said the company had no comment.

 The deputy Treasury secretary will be a point of contact between the administration and the financial-services industry as Obama presses Congress to raise the government’s $16.4 trillion debt ceiling in the coming weeks.